olesyapro888/Bike_sharing_Tableau_Story_visualizations_clean_Pandas/README.md

-# Bikesharing analysis.
-The project 14 of the University of Toronto.
+# Bike-sharing set of interactive visualizations using Pandas and Tableau.

 ## `-Contents-`